mmuman/cad-retro-parts/README.md

+# Simple CAD files for retro parts

-## Some simple retro parts that don't belong to other repos
+Some simple CAD files that don't belong to other repos.

+Licenced under Creative Commons by-nc-sa.